bacula-web/bacula-web/docs/source/02_install/installcomposer.rst

 Install Composer
 ================

-Most Linux distro povides Composer as package, so to install it run this command
+Most Linux distro provides Composer as package, so to install it run this command

 ::